pharmer/pharmer/docs/cloud/gce/README.md

 # Running Kubernetes on [Google Cloud Service](https://console.cloud.google.com)

-Following example will use `pharmer ` to create a Kubernetes cluster with 1 worker node instance and a master instance (i,e, 2 instances in you cluster).
+Following example will use `pharmer ` to create a Kubernetes cluster with 1 worker nodes and 3 master nodes (i,e, 4 nodes in you cluster).

 ### Before you start